Liza Ramrayka is a freelance journalist with over 20 years of experience writing, commissioning and editing social justice stories.

-In May 2016, Liza contributed to the launch of News Deeply’s Women & Girls Hub, an independent news and information platform covering the issues that impact female populations in the developing world.
+In May 2016, Liza contributed to the launch of News Deeply’s Women & Girls Hub, an independent news platform covering the issues that impact female populations in the developing world.
 She was also a core contributor to News Deeply’s Refugees site, covering the global refugee crisis.

 In November 2015, Liza was part of The 19 Million Project — a team of international journalists, designers, digital strategists, coders and humanitarians invited to Rome, Italy to develop innovative ways of storytelling to deepen public understanding of the refugee crisis.
-She continues to work with refugee groups, NGOs, government agencies and others on stories for the UK and US media.
+She continues to work with refugee groups, NGOs, government agencies and others to refocus reporting on migration issues.

-Liza has been editor of national magazines published by the UK’s National Council for Voluntary Organisations, the Business Disability Forum and Charities Aid Foundation.
+Liza has been editor of several national magazines published by UK nonprofits, including the National Council for Voluntary Organisations, the Business Disability Forum and Charities Aid Foundation.
 She has experience of launching and relaunching publications, as well as planning advertising and content strategy.

-She is author of the Guardian Books/Institute of Fundraising publication, Working in Fundraising — the first comprehensive guide to training and careers in UK not-for-profit fundraising.
-Other publications include The Good Trustee Guide (NCVO) and Service User Involvement (Clinks/Revolving Doors Agency).
+She is the author of the Guardian Books/Institute of Fundraising publication, Working in Fundraising — the first comprehensive guide to training and careers in UK nonprofit fundraising.
+Her other publications include The Good Trustee Guide (NCVO) and Service User Involvement (Clinks/Revolving Doors Agency).

 Liza has also written on social justice issues for the consumer press, including The Big Issue and Grazia UK.
-She cut her writing teeth in financial and marketing journalism before moving into local government reporting and then specializing in the nonprofit sector.
+She cut her writing teeth in financial and marketing journalism before taking up a local government beat and then specializing in social justice journalism.

-An experienced editorial consultant, Liza has managed multi-media projects for a range of voluntary and public sector clients including Age UK, the Independent Television Commission (Ofcom), Museums Association, Nature4Climate, Revolving Doors Agency, and the STARS Foundation.
+An experienced editorial consultant, Liza has managed multi-media projects for a range of nonprofit and public sector clients including Age UK, the Independent Television Commission (Ofcom), Museums Association, Nature4Climate, Revolving Doors Agency, and the STARS Foundation.